wheeendiii/2021Fall_finals/README.md

 ## Potential Questions and Improvements:

-Based on the analysis of the above two articles, the authors conclude that "wars result in higher inflation and bond yields, pandemics do not".
-This conclusion is supported by several well-plotted graphs of CPI Inflation or Nominal ten-year bond yields around wars and pandemics.
+Based on the analysis of the above two articles, the authors conclude that, overall, "wars result in higher inflation and bond yields, pandemics do not".
+This conclusion is supported by several well-plotted graphs of Consumer Price Index (CPI) Inflation or Nominal ten-year bond yields around wars and pandemics.
 More specifically, the authors used the last year of significant fatalities as the end-year for wars and pandemics (Year = 0) (In a number of instances, this is one year before the formal end of the war/pandemics) and overlaid the historical CPI Inflation/Bond Yield data 10 years before and after the year 0 to monitor